0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Your suicidе can't take me
 ```

 The first half of the secret is revealed on this line: the abuser forcibly assaulted the protagonist.

-- The first reveal that the abuser went all the way
-- A challenge against the abuser and a way to reclaim agency
-- Will not let the suicide of the abuser to let them hurt them anymore
+This line alone clears up a lot about why he feels this way about his abuser.
+She did an unspeakable act to him and then manipulated him into not letting anyone know by taking advantage of him.
+However, the protagonist has started to come to his senses as rather than breaking down, he challenges the abuser in a way to start reclaiming his agency.
+He will not let the threats from the abuser let him hurt him anymore as he could care less about what the abuser does at this point.

 ```ad-quote
 title: **revisited** 2:1:11-12
 Could have felt so nice
 Don't make me if you feel too sore tonight
 ```

+However, the cycle once again turns over once again as the protagon

 - It could have felt so nice if it was done with consent and with proper love instead of hate
 - Now instead, the narrator pleas to not have any sexual encounters tonight and hopes that the abuser is finally too sore/tired to do anything